 In case something does go awry, pack some Poop-Pourri for stinky visits to the loo.
 Spray it before you do #2 and no one will be none the wiser.

-Christina mentioned above, to bring food to share.
-I also keep a few small snacks in my purse.
+As I mentioned above, keep a few small snacks in my purse.
 Just in case.

 Practice Self Care